 Although the Tesla Model X Plaid is not set to appear until next year there have been recent sightings of a refreshed car.
 Video footage in circulation on the web show the model in question to have the distinctive yoke steering wheel, a new instrument cluster and infotainment display too.
 Externally, the car also appears to sport the new design wheels and black trim elements.

 While Tesla continues to struggle to keep up with demand there’s every possibility that the Model X Plaid arrival date could slip.
-U.S. orders are now looking likely to start happening from October or November, but the reality could well be that pre-ordered cars will start appearing at the beginning of 2022.
+U.S. orders were original supposed to start arriving before the end of this year, but the reality could well be that pre-ordered cars will start appearing in the first half of 2022.

 - More: Tesla Model 3 vs Tesla Model Y: What's the difference?